All Episodes

 Absolutely not.

-But a big part of the reason why she was involved in the investigation was from the first place was she was involved with a guy that was an that was a regional supplier of narcotics, a higher level guy.
+But a big part of the reason why she was involved in the investigation from the first place was she was involved with a guy that was a regional supplier of narcotics, a higher level guy.

-I think the guy's last name, what was it?
+I think the guy's last name, what was his name?

-Um and the media, the mainstream media never once acknowledged the fact that she was involved in this criminal organization as a as a courier.
+And the media, the mainstream media, never wants to acknowledge the fact that she was involved in this criminal organization as a courier, basically.

 I go into detail, guys, about all of that.